★★★★★ (4.99 of 5 stars) trusted by 60.000 customers

 Yoga Nidra: Ancient Sleep Meditation for Modern Rest

-Tossing and turning at night?
-Feeling stretched thin by stress?
 Yoga Nidra, a 2,000-year-old practice rooted in Indian Tantra, offers deep, conscious rest in just 10 to 30 minutes.
-Known as “yogic sleep”, this guided meditation draws you into a state between waking and sleeping, quieting the nervous system and calming a restless mind.
-No pills, no pressure, just breath, stillness, and the body’s natural ability to restore itself.
+Known as “yogic sleep”, this guided meditation gently leads you into the space between waking and sleeping.
+It quiets the nervous system, calms a restless mind and activates the body’s natural ability to restore itself — without pills or effort, only breath and stillness.

 What Is Yoga Nidra?